Casimir-Lifshitz Theory for Cavity Modification of Ground-State Energy

-As commented above, there have been many studies in which a single-mode Hopfield Hamiltonian has been utilized to study cavity-induced changes in ground-state energy.
-Within this single-mode approximation, this energy shift can be calculated as the difference between the polaritonic ZPE and the ZPE of the uncoupled system~\cite{ciuti2005,baranov2020}: $\Delta U_1=\hbar\left(\omega_1^{+} +\omega_1^{-} -\omega_0-\omega_L\right)/2$.
-Unlike the Casimir-Lifshitz energy, the single-mode Hopfield ZPE does not contain the free-space subtraction, and does not scale with the mirror area as no integration over parallel wave vectors is performed.
+As commented above, many works have employed a single-mode Hopfield Hamiltonian to study cavity-induced changes in ground-state energy.
+Within this single-mode approximation, the energy shift can be calculated as the difference between the polaritonic ZPE and the ZPE of the uncoupled system~\cite{ciuti2005,baranov2020}: $\Delta U_1=\hbar\left(\omega_1^{+} +\omega_1^{-} -\omega_0-\omega_L\right)/2$.
+Unlike the Casimir-Lifshitz energy, the single-mode Hopfield ZPE does not contain the free-space subtraction and does not scale with the mirror area as no integration over parallel wave vectors is performed.
 However, when considering the relative change of the ground state energy, a quantitative comparison between Casimir-Lifshitz and single-mode Hopfield energy shifts becomes possible, as the area dependence in the Casimir energy cancels out.
-In the limit $\mathrm{g}\ll\omega_0$, this single-mode Hopfield relative energy changes simplifies to:
+In the limit $\mathrm{g}\ll\omega_0$, the single-mode Hopfield relative energy changes simplifies to